gWakeB/PM-P3D4/README.md

 # PM-P3D4
-Principles, Pattern, &amp; Productivity Driven Design, Development, &amp; Deployment:  A Project Management Methodology for the modern era.
+Principles, Pattern, &amp; Productivity Driven Design, Development, &amp; Deployment P3D4:  A Project Management methodology for the modern era.
+This is the central repository for the P3D4 Project Management system documentation.
+Here are some of the foundational documents, including the PIE ("Process is Evil") manifesto and the 5Cs of software development (Communicate, Comprehend, Conceptualize, Construct, Commit, Correct).